K-12 Concurrent Enrollment

 Student Orientation is required for ALL college-level courses and must be completed prior to registering for classes.

 Copper Mountain College

 P.O.
 Box 1398

 Joshua Tree, CA 92252

 (760) 366-5257 fax

-For additional information or if you have questions, please contact Janie Ramstorf, Assistant to VP of Student Services, 760-366-3791, ext.
+For additional information or if you have questions, please contact Janie Ramstorf, Assistant to Executive VP for Academic and Student Affairs, 760-366-3791, ext.
 5889 or by email email@example.com

-The Office of Student Services is located in 300 Quad, next to Bruce's Coyote Kitchen.
+The Office of Student Services is located in the 300 Quad, next to Bruce's Coyote Kitchen.

 Hours of Operation